mstocco/mariostoc.co/content/traininglog/20201011-ironman2021-46weeksout.md

 I wasn't 10 minutes down the road when the rain started to fall.
 Funny thing, I am happy to run in the rain but if I have to ride in the stuff, it becomes a procrastination show.
 I had an idea of the direction I wanted to run to get in a hillier route but nothing concrete.
 I darted of into the subdivision behind the View Royal Fire Hall and is was wonderfully hilly.
 <!---->
-The rain stared to get heavier the closer I got to Colwood so once out of that sub-division, I doubled back to work in the up and downs of Helmcken Road.
+The rain became heavier the closer I got to Colwood so once out of that sub-division, I doubled back to work in the up and downs of Helmcken Road.
 I stayed on Helmcken, past the Hospital and started making my way home through the Knockan Hill area of Wilkinson Road.
 The flattest section of today's run was the last 10 minutes on the Goose.

 I had gels at the 20, 50 and 70 minute marks and drank about 300ml of plain water.
 I took it easy when going uphill and refrained from smashing myself when going down.
 Overall, I **felt great** from start to finish.
 I ran a bit extra to make today an even 10 miles.